nodejs/examples/servers/fastify/hello-world/README.md

 ```

 Whats going on here?
 The route handler sets a timer to simulate asynchronous behavior.
 In addition the call to fastify
-is provided no callback.
+is provided with no callback.
 When no callback is given fastify returns a promise.
 We are now starting fastify within an
 asynchronous function.

 ```javascript